Instructors and Teaching Fellows

 Please request a consultation if you have video and audio files you need transferred from Classes*v2 to Canvas, our Canvas Transition Team will be happy to help transfer this content for you.

-Yes: starting in fall 2016, Canvas will provide the same photo roster tool that faculty have been using in Classes*v2.
+Yes, Canvas provides the same photo roster tool that faculty have been using in Classes*v2.

 Beginning in summer 2017, no new course sites will be created in Classes*v2, but instructors will retain access to legacy Classes*v2 sites for several more years, while a formal archival strategy is developed.
 If you are concerned about your content in Classes*v2, please contact request a consultation for information and recommendations.